 And I was too embarrassed to share it with anyone so you won’t find this image on my Instagram account.
 Nope.

 This is also the very cleaned up version from this morning when I was getting ready for our weekend project.
-It was previously covered over with cardboard and weighted down with bags of play sand and the base of our umbrella table.
-It also had a lot more lumber stacked on top and pushed up all around it and solid covering of crunchy fall leaves – but I’d be loathe to document that, ever.
+It was previously covered over with cardboard and weighted down with bags of play sand, along with the base of our umbrella table.
+It also had a lot more lumber stacked on top and pushed up all around it and a solid covering of crunchy fall leaves – but I’d be loathe to document that.
+Ever.

 With this larger coop, I was letting my chickens out only with supervision.
 It was exhausting.
-Then I went on vacation and had to keep them penned up for five days straight.
+Then I went on vacation and had to keep them penned up for five days straight whilst my husband fed them daily.
 I came home to a sealed pen with two dead chickens, picked clean.
-Cannibals.

 After this up-close and uncomfortable display of Survival of the Fittest, I had mixed emotions about my eight remaining savage chickens.
 I decided to let them roam free all day.
 They started roosting on my porch every night at dusk.
 And I dutifully gathered them each night to the coop.

-Then I left town for a week and my husband (and hero chicken-herder) got home late and crashed on the couch while the chickens roosted overnight on our porch.
+Then I left town for again for a week and again my hero husband (and hero chicken-herder) got home late and crashed on the couch while the chickens ended up roosting overnight on our porch.
 They lived.
-And they lived the next night.
+And they survived the next night too.
 So we threw in the towel and let them be.
 One hundred percent free-range now for almost three weeks.

-And I’ve grown fond of them again—-despite knowing their bloody savage past.
+And I’ve grown fond of them again—-despite knowing their bloody savage past as cannibals.
 They all have personality and we call them Red, Whitey, Blackie, Freckles, Silkie, Dove, Monster and Monstress.
 I don’t know about the last two; don’t ask.